The Nobel Prize in Physiology or Medicine 1930

 Prize share: 1/1

 When a person loses lots of blood through accident or illness, it must be replaced.
 When transfusions from one person to another were tried, however, the result was very often disastrous.
-Karl Landsteiner discovered why: when different people's blood was mixed, the blood cells sometimes clotted.
-He explained in 1901 that people have different types of blood cells, that is, there are different blood groups.
-The discovery led to blood transfusions between people with compatible blood groups.
+Karl Landsteiner discovered why: when different people's blood was mixed, the red blood cells sometimes clumped.
+He explained in 1901 that people have different types of red blood cells, that is, there are different blood groups.
+The discovery led to safe blood transfusions between people with compatible blood groups.